TobiasMaissen/ClientDataCrawlerGUI/README.md

 2. **Name Files**: In each task folder, include a name file that specifies the stakeholder responsible for the task.

 3. **Run Automation**: Execute the `automate.bat` file to keep your application current and up-to-date.
+Check the `automate.bat` file to understand which script is when executed.
+You need all the provided files in the same folder as well your company logo.
+Everything else will do the .bat file for you

 4. **Search Stakeholders**: Use the GUI to search for tasks and data associated with specific stakeholders, making data retrieval effortless.